 One of the best tools for managing asthma is a daily controller medicine that has a corticosteroid (sometimes called a "steroid").
 But some people worry about using corticosteroid medicines because of myths they've heard about them.
 If you're making a decision about a corticosteroid inhaler, it helps to know the facts.

 Parents sometimes think that their child's asthma is life-threatening even when it is mild.
 Many parents of children who have asthma believe that asthma can affect their child's emotional well-being.
 You can work with your child's doctor to learn ways of dealing with asthma to take away some, if not most, of your and your child's anxiety.

 Family therapy, such as counseling, may be helpful to children who have asthma.
-A review of studies showed that peak expiratory flow and daytime wheezing improved in children who had therapy compared with those who didn't and that children showed overall improvement from therapy.1
+A review of studies showed that peak expiratory flow and daytime wheezing improved in children who had therapy compared with those who didn't and that children showed overall improvement from therapy. footnote 1